bodo-ai/Bodo/dev_docs/source/dev_process.rst

 - ``ir`` directory defines and implements Bodo specific IR nodes such as Sort and Join.
 - ``libs`` directory provides supporting data structures and libraries such as strings, dictionary, quantiles, timsort.
-It also includes helper C extensions.
+It also includes helper C/C++ extensions and C++ runtime engine for join, groupby and other operations.
 - ``io`` directory provides I/O support such as CSV, HDF5, Parquet and Numpy.
 - ``tests`` provides unittests.